 - If the application is too complex and unstable.

 - The time for checking the product is strictly limited.

 - The creation of test scenarios is not typical for the projects with applied Agile methodology (Scrum, Kanban).

 - Conducting regression testing, the specialists may also not use the test scenarios.

 - Familiarizing with all available project documentation.

-- Defining the possible user actions, technical aspects of the requirements and potential causes of system crash.
+- Defining the possible user actions, technical aspects of the requirements, and potential causes of a system crash.